USACE/instrumentation-api/README.md

 2. Change to the /database directory in this repository and type `docker-compose up`.
 This brings up two services on `localhost`

-   1. A postgres database with postgis schema installed
+   1. A postgres database with postgis schema installed using the Docker image [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/)

-   2. pgadmin4 (a user interface to interact with the database)
+   2. pgadmin4 (a user interface to interact with the database) using the Docker image [dpage/pgadmin4](https://hub.docker.com/r/dpage/pgadmin4/)

    To modify the database using pgadmin4, open a web browser and go to `localhost:8080`.